hcarnes/hcarnes.github.io/_posts/2020-2-18-javascript-symbol.markdown

 // [Symbol(makeValue), Symbol(modelValue)]
 ```

-We can access the symbols of an object.
+We can access the `Symbols` of an object.

 ```javascript
 console.log(car[make]);